Corebridge Financial: Acquisitions

 In 1977, American General acquired The Variable Annuity Life Insurance Company (VALIC), a provider of tax-deferred retirement plans for employees in education, healthcare, government, and non-profit organizations.
 VALIC companies include VALIC Financial Advisors, Inc. and VALIC Retirement Services Company, which operate as Corebridge Financial subsidiaries within Corebridge Retirement Services.

+In 1983, American General acquired Gulf United's insurance operations.

 AIG agreed to acquire annuity provider SunAmerica Inc. in 1998, with the $18 billion stock transaction then reported as the second-largest in the history of the insurance industry.

 In 2001, it was announced that American General would be acquired by Prudential plc in a deal worth $26.6 billion.
 The deal was later called off after negative Prudential shareholder reaction.
 After the deal failed to go through, AIG announced plans to acquire American General for $23 billion in stock.
 American General would continue to operate under AIG as their life insurance and retirement services subsidiary.
 In 2003, Old Line Life Insurance merged with American General.

 IPO and spin-off from AIG

 Corebridge was formed as a result of a spin-off of AIG's retirement, life insurance, and wealth management segments.
 In 2020, AIG announced plans to perform the spin-off with a 2022 IPO.
 In July 2021, the company announced that Blackstone Group would acquire 9.9% of the new unit for $2.2 billion cash.
 Blackstone and AIG also entered a long-term asset management agreement for about one quarter of AIG's life and retirement portfolio, set to increase in subsequent years.
 The new company was launched on September 15, 2022, in the largest IPO of 2022 to date, which raised a total of $1.68 billion.

 In September 2023, it was announced Corebridge would sell its subsidiary, the London-headquartered life insurance company AIG Life Limited (AIG Life UK) to the British multinational insurance company, Aviva for £460 million.
 Corebridge sold subsidiary Irish health insurer Laya Healthcare to AXA, for €650 million, on October 31, 2023.

+In 2024, Nippon Life Insurance Company acquired an equity interest in Corebridge Financial from AIG.
+On December 31, 2025, Nippon became the company's largest shareholder, with a 24.6% stake.

+In June 2025, Corebridge entered into an agreement with Venerable Holdings subsidiary Corporate Solutions Life Reinsurance Company to reinsure all variable annuities of its individual retirement business, valued at $51 billion as of March 31, 2025.
+The transaction was valued at $2.8 billion and closed in stages, in August 2025, and in January 2026.

+In March 2026, Corebridge Financial announced a merger with Equitable Holdings through an all-stock merger worth $22 billion, which would create a combined company with $1.5 trillion in assets under management and over 12 million clients.

+Corebridge was included among the Fortune 500 and the S&P 400 in 2025.

+The company was ranked first among annuity providers in the JD Power 2026 Life & Annuity Distribution Partner Experience Study.